Skip to main content

 Field Validation

 Field validation ensures data quality by enforcing rules on what users can enter.
-Validation rules run on both the frontend (immediate feedback) and backend (API enforcement), so data integrity is maintained regardless of how records are created.
+Validation rules run on both the frontend (immediate feedback) and the backend (API enforcement), so data integrity is maintained regardless of how records are created — whether through the UI, API, or imports.

 Field Validation Overview